 Pressure cleaners are attached to the pool’s return fitting.
 The water pressure picks up the dirt and deposits it in a net or bag.
 This type of cleaner is often the best choice if your pool gets a lot of leaves.
 Suction models can plug up in excessively leafy environments.

 Robotic models are the best of both worlds.
 They do not need hoses and run independently of the pool’s filtration system making them environmentally friendly as all the dirt, leaves etc. are caught in the cleaner.
 This can drastically reduce the need for backwashing or cleaning cartridge cleaners.

-High tech features make the latest generation of robotic cleaners the pool owners’ choice for maintenance free pools.
+High tech features make the latest generation of robotic cleaners the pool owners’ choice.
 Although they have a higher price point than suction type cleaners, prices have dropped considerably in recent years.
 They have superior features which include the following:

 - Work independently of the pool’s filtration system

 - Saves on backwashing & cartridge filter cleaning

 - Some may be programmed for customized cleaning